AElmoznino/coderdojo-web/README.md

 - [x] Bold important words on Start page
 - [x] Swap long texts for bullet points on the Start page (the ones called `text` in `StartSection.js`).
 - [x] Swap out MockServer for GraphCMS
+- [ ] Enable stage enivornment (use an env variable to see if entries with status DRAFT or PUBLISHED should be retrieved)
+- [ ] Add Error Boundary, in case page fails to load, make it fail gracefully
 - [ ] Create content and sandboxes for all lessons
 - [ ] Add lazy-loading on `Lesson.js`
 - [ ] Add short quiz/test on end of each lesson, or after completing an entire section